amelia-bryant/SMII/tutorial_sheets/02_planar_kinematics_accel_ans.md

 <img src = "figs\02_planar_kinematics_accel\Q5ans.jpg" width="50%"> <br>

-Solve, taking into account the constraints of the movements imparted by the walls and floor.
+Solve, taking into account the constraints of the movements imparted by the walls and floor

 $$ a_{A}=a_B+\alpha\times r_{A/B}-\omega^2 r_{A/B} \\ = a_B + \begin{vmatrix}
 i & j & k\\